matt-dray/dialga/README.md

 #> [1] "28 23 * * *"
 ```

 To confirm, we can pass that cron string into `cron2eng()`.
+Note that
+output is rudimentary for now.

 ``` r
 dialga::cron2eng(x)
 #> [1] "minute(s) 28; hour(s) 23; every day(s) of the month; every month(s); every day(s) of the week"
 ```

-As you can see, this output is quite rudimentary for now.

 You could pipe these functions together to go from R to English.